unicitynetwork/alpha/README.md

 **RandomX Hash Function**

-To achieve genuine decentralization we use the RandomX ASIC resistance hash function as used in Monero https://github.com/tevador/RandomX
+To democratize mining we use the RandomX ASIC resistance hash function as used in Monero https://github.com/tevador/RandomX

+The hashing algorithm switched from SHA25D to RandomX on block 70228 Difficulty was reduced by a factor of 100,000

-**ASERT and 2 minute block time**
+**10 ALPHA subsidy and 2 minute block time**

+The subsidy is 10 ALPHA with a target block time of 2 minutes.
+Halving period measured in time is the same as Bitcoin or 210000*5 blocks

+**ASERT**

 The Bitcoin Cash implementation of an exponential moving average approach to difficulty adjustments is implemented to theoretically always target a correction toward a 2 minute block time.
-A half-life of one hour is used i.e. If the hashing power increases/decreases dramatically the difficuly will double/half every hour until the block time adjusts back to 2 mins.

-Bitcoin Core is released under the terms of the MIT license.
+ASERT was initiated on block 70232 half-life 30 minutes

+**GENESIS BLOCK**

+Script: "Financial Times 25/May/2024 What went wrong with capitalism" Time Sun Jun 16 07:54:52 UTC 2024
+nBits: 0x1d0fffff